 Digital-First Visa Firm EcuaPass Challenges Cuenca's Old Guard of Expat Consultants

-EcuaPass.com, a digital-first visa services company founded in 2025 by American expat Chip Moreno, is building a reputation for something that sounds deceptively simple: actually answering the phone.
+EcuaPass.com, founded in 2025 by American expat Chip Moreno, is building its practice around a simple operating principle: clear communication throughout the process.

 Cuenca has long been one of Latin America's most popular destinations for North American expatriates, drawn by its temperate climate, affordable cost of living, and UNESCO-listed historic center.
-But the infrastructure that has grown up around serving those expats -- particularly in visa and immigration consulting -- has not always kept pace with the demand for professionalism.
+Expats researching visa help often mention a consistent set of preferences in public forums: transparent upfront pricing, written contracts, regular status updates, and a single point of contact through the process.

 A Different Operating Model

 Moreno's background is not in immigration law.
 He is a computer science graduate and former mortgage broker who relocated to Cuenca and saw firsthand the gap between what expats needed and what the market was delivering.
-He is also currently pursuing the IRS Enrolled Agent certification, having passed Part 1 of the exam, with Parts 2 and 3 expected to follow soon -- a credential that will position EcuaPass to expand into tax services for Americans abroad.
+He is also currently an IRS EA Candidate (Part 1 passed), with Parts 2 and 3 expected to follow soon -- a credential that will position EcuaPass to expand into tax services for Americans abroad.

 What he brought to the visa business was a set of expectations shaped by American professional services: formal contracts, transparent communication, and a bias toward urgency.